Valentin Bosioc

-Valentin Bosioc (born Valentin George Bosioc on 13 January 1983) is a Romanian professional bodybuilder and fitness model, as well as certified fitness instructor, personal trainer and nutritionist., a holistic fitness expert, certified with Nutritional Coaching Institute L1 & L2, as well as Hormone Specialist NCI.
+Valentin Bosioc (born Valentin George Bosioc on 13 January 1983) is one of the most renowned and highly respected online coaches for women in Romania.
+A Romanian professional bodybuilder and fitness model, as well as certified fitness instructor, personal trainer and nutritionist, a holistic fitness expert, certified with Nutritional Coaching Institute L1 & L2, as well as Hormone Specialist NCI.
 He rose to prominence by winning Musclemania Paris and placing second in an IFBB Romania competition in 2015, among other prizes.
 In 2018, Bosioc also reached the semi-finals of Ninja Warrior România.
 He has been credited as an influencer and is the most followed Romanian sportsperson on Facebook.
 Currently he is one of top Romanian wellness experts, with a premium protocol program for women.

 Early life and career

 Valentin George Bosioc was born on 13 January 1983 in the city of Reșița, and spent his childhood in Bocșa, Romania.
 His father Iosif was a football player, while his brother Bogdan Ionuț is a handball instructor.
 Starting with the age of 13 Bosioc showed special interest in bodybuilding and began taking judo, mixed martial arts, boxing, calisthenics, football, rugby and aikido classes, among others.
 While attending the Tata Oancea High School in Bocșa, Romanian boxer Francisc Vaștag desired to scout him, but he eventually refused the offer.

 Bosioc later graduated from the Politehnica University of Timișoara, receiving a degree in engineering.
 He worked in this field for a short period of time, as well as in public relations and journalism, but gave up to pursue a career as a professional bodybuilder, fitness model, fitness instructor, personal trainer and nutritionist, for which he studied in Romania and the United Kingdom.
 He's also certified at Nutritional Coaching Institute with Nutrition L1 & L2, and also Hormone Specialist.
 Bosioc rose to prominence by winning Musclemania Paris and placing second in an IFBB Romania competition in November 2015, among other prizes.
 In 2018, he also appeared on the first season of Ninja Warrior România, managing to reach the semi-finals.

 A master trainer at Fitness Education School in Bucharest, Romania as of December 2018, Bosioc has worked with several celebrities, most notably with Romanian singer Delia Matache and Cronica Cârcotașilor host Ioana Petric., or Maria Popovici, Puya, Corina, or Cristina Huidu.